-General Account is referred to pool of premiums received from its policyholders in the form of collective investments, which is not only used to meet the operating expenses of the company, but also for the payment of various insurance claims and benefits.
+General Account refers to a pool of premiums received from its policyholders in collective investments, which are used not only to meet the company’s operating expenses but also to pay various insurance claims and benefits.

 How Does it Work?

 It starts when the policyholder purchases a policy from the insurance company.
-Thereafter, the premium that is received by the insurer is used in the following manner:
+After that, one may use the insurer’s premium in the following manner:

-- Creation of contingency loss reserve to meet unexpected and uncertain claims.
+- Creation of contingency reserve to meet unexpected and uncertain claims.

-- Investments in varying assets, so as to match the return and risk.
+- Investments in varying assets to match the return and risk.

-All the claims, they are backed by individual/separate assets, are settled through the general account.
-If the claims arising out of the individual or separate account is insufficient, then the residual would be settled through the general account.
+All the claims backed by individual/separate assets settle through the general account.
+If the claims arising from the individual or separate account are insufficient, then the residual would be settled through the general account.

 Example of General Account

-An insured avails motor insurance from the insurance company for a period of 5 years at prescribed charges as per the regulatory norms.
-After a year, his vehicle gets damaged and he claims for the damages from the company.
+An insured avails motor insurance from the insurance company for 5 years at prescribed charges per the regulatory norms.
+After a year, the vehicle got damaged and claimed the damages from the company.

-The company availed Lawyer and Surveyor services to assess the claim of the claimant and rewards the claim after it received the assessment report from the surveyors.
+The company availed lawyer and surveyor services to assess the claimant’s claim and rewarded the claim after receiving the surveyor’s assessment report.

-The claim was paid out of the premiums received from the several insured over the period.
-The accumulated fund is known as the general account and is used for settlement of the non-separate claims.
+They paid the claim out of the premiums received from the several insured over the period.
+The accumulated fund is the general account and is used to settle non-separate claims.

 Insurance companies follow either of the two methodologies of investing their general fund balances:

-- Managing the funds in-house through the creation of a separate department which takes care of the risk, return, dividend, etc. of the invested funds.
+- Managing the funds in-house through creating a separate department that takes care of the invested funds’ risk, returns, dividends, etc.

-Many companies prefer the latter, due to increased cut-throat competition.
-Corporates feel that they should focus their attention on their core activities, and outsource the non-core functions to the third party, resulting in meeting the liabilities of the policyholders as and when they accrue.
+Many companies prefer the latter due to increased cut-throat competition.
+Corporations feel that they should focus on their core activities and outsource the non-core functions to the third party, meeting the liabilities of the policyholders as and when they accrue.

-Debt would ensure the consistent inflow of the funds and would be less risky as compared to investing in the ownership of the companies.
+Debt would ensure the consistent inflow of the funds and would be less risky than investing in the companies’ ownership.